-Pupil transition from Orford Preschool - Orford Preschool has its own admissions policy which is monitored and reviewed by Orford CEVAP School’s governing body.
-For pupils transferring from Orford Preschool to Orford CEVAP School, applications need to follow the guidelines and processes as stated in this policy.
+Pupil transition from Orford Nursery - Orford Nursery has its own admissions policy which is monitored and reviewed by Orford CEVAP School’s governing body.
+For pupils transferring from Orford Nursery to Orford CEVAP School, applications need to follow the guidelines and processes as stated in this policy.

 Distance tie-breaker – We will give priority to the applicants who live nearest to the school as measured by a straight line (‘as the crow flies’).
 All straight line distances are calculated electronically by the LA using data provided jointly by the Post Office and Ordnance Survey.
 The data plots the coordinates of each property and provides the address-point between which straight line distance is measured and reported to three decimal places.
 Where there is more than one home within a single building (for example apartments) we will measure to a single point within that building irrespective of where those homes are located.